 You may unlock this video for FREE.
 Enter your email address for instant access.

 Vehicles involved in traffic and rail accidents are commonly contaminated with blood and human tissue.
 Sharp metal and broken glass at an accident scene present an added infection risk from any puncture wounds sustained by those first attending the trauma scene.
 The need for added awareness also extends, in principle, to subsequent vehicle recovery and repair work, which may potentially involve contact with contaminated vehicles.
-However, data indicate that there are currently no confirmed reports of BBV transmission for the motor vehicle recovery and maintenance industry, and that most industry-specific problems are related to musculoskeletal injury, slips and trips, fume, dusts, noise and vibration.
+However, data indicate that there are currently no confirmed reports of BBV transmission for the motor vehicle recovery and maintenance industry and that most industry-specific problems are related to musculoskeletal injury, slips and trips, fume, dust, noise and vibration.

 Discarded hypodermic needles are, however, sometimes found in upholstery and glove compartments in cars sent for repair and servicing, and workers need to be aware of this, even during routine maintenance work.
 Precautions are essential in all cases and additional information for the motor vehicle industry is available via the HSE Web site.